cerner/terra-core/packages/terra-site/src/examples/form/docs/ControlledInput.md

       <form onSubmit={this.handleFormSubmit}>
         <TextField
           label="Current or Most Recent Employment Title"
-          helpText="This is your most recent employment position" required
+          help="This is your most recent employment position" value={this.state.formData.jobTitle}
+          onChange={this.handleEmploymentUpdate}
+          name="employment"
+          type="text"
+          required
         />
         <Fieldset